OopyDoopy/ReShade-Centralized/README.md

 ## Planned Improvements:
 - Expand shader download functionality to include updating only pre-existing shaders.
 - Add full vulkan support (currently requires the global install from the normal reshade installer)
+- Add the option to export a portable preset + necessary files, perfect for sharing with friends.
 - Any other feasible user requests

 ## About Microsoft Store Injection